Mahned Bridge

 Perry County Timeline

-This timeline provides a condensed summary of the historical journey of Perry County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Perry County, Mississippi.

 - Perry County was established on December 21, 1820.